Kremzeeq/fruit_app_project/README.md

 `sudo nano config.py`

-11. Now the the application can be run as a background process with '&'.
+11. Now the the application can be run as a background process with 'nohup' and '&'.
 This is so the web application will still be available via the web, even if the terminal is closed:

-`flask run &`
+`nohup python3 app.py &`

 12. Time to check the instance is running again!
 This is regard to details as explained in step 7.